 Erin moved over to the next object on display.
 Ressa nodded stiffly as maids and servants stared at the two and furtively scurried around behind their backs.

 “…A ring of teleportation.
-Or should I say, [Lesser Teleportation].
-It is fixed to an anchor, but no mages have been able to discern where the rings leads to.
+Or should I say, [Lesser Teleport].
+It is fixed to an anchor, but no mages have been able to discern where the ring leads to.
 Putting it on might be deadly, hence the reason it is kept here.”

 “But it’s not guarded or anything.
 Isn’t it dangerous if someone teleports to this ring?”